JOJ0/synadm/CONTRIBUTING.md

 ## Getting the Source & Installing

-### Install into a Virtual Python Environment

-To install `synadm` into its own private virtual Python environment, FIXME
+To install `synadm` into its own private virtual Python environment follow these steps:

 <!-- omit in toc -->
 #### 1. Check Python Version